 Our Institute’s headquarters are in Washington D.C. with locally-staffed offices in Nepal and Peru.
 Our educational work in the Appalachians evolved into a new non-profit, Experience Learning.

 The Mountain Institute is the only organization focused solely on mountains worldwide and actively dedicated to mountain communities and their unique resources.

-MissionThe Mountain Institute’s mission is to help mountain people adapt and thrive in the face of rapid environmental, social and economic change.
-We partner with mountain communities to transform their livelihoods, protect their cultures and conserve mountain environments as vital natural resources for the planet.
+MissionThe Mountain Institute’s mission is to help mountain communities adapt and thrive in the face of rapid environmental, social and economic change.
+We partner with mountain people to transform their livelihoods, protect their cultures and conserve vital natural resources for the planet.

 VisionWe are driven by an urgency to protect the value of mountain resources—human, natural, and cultural—in the face of the rapid pace of change in mountains globally.
 We envision a world in which mountain people strengthen their resilience to thrive economically, socially, and culturally, and are capable of conserving the mountain resources that help sustain them and millions of people at lower elevations.

 Value PropositionThe Mountain Institute is the go-to organization that works with mountain communities in protecting their mountain environments.
 With programs focused on sustainable livelihoods for farmers, women, and communities, TMI is a partner to protect biodiversity, adapt to climate change, conserve natural resources including land, water and wildlife, and promote the well-being of mountain peoples.